-• The 3.4 - 3.7/3.8 GHz bands are on the horizon for LTE and early 5G.
+- The 3.4 3.7/3.8 GHz bands are on the horizon for LTE and early 5G.
 The ITU World Radiocommunication Conference 2015 (WRC 2015) has, at a more or less global scale, made the 3.5 GHz band available for mobile services.
 The US has actively opened opportunities for LTE use in the 3.5 GHz band using a shared spectrum approach called CBRS (Citizens Broadband Radio Service).
 Other countries are also making the 3.5 GHz band available for LTE and 5G.
 Early deployment of 5G NR (New Radio) is envisioned in that band.
-The GSA (Global mobile Suppliers Association) expects the 3.5 GHz http://www.itu.int/en/ITU-R/conferences/wrc/2015/Pages/default.aspx band to become the primary 5G band below 6 GHz.
-So a broader device market for the 3.5 GHz band should be anticipated.
+The GSA (Global mobile Suppliers Association) expects the 3.5 GHz band to become the primary 5G band below 6 GHz.
+So, a broader device market for the 3.5 GHz band should be anticipated. - LTE in the 5 GHz band (typically used for "unlicensed spectrum" such as, for WiFi, among other uses) is becoming an option and some new devices already support this.
+Variants such as LTE-U (Unlicensed), LTE-LAA (Licence Assisted Access) and Multefire have been specified and are in trial deployments. - mm-wave frequencies such as 26-28 GHz and above are on the horizon for 5G deployments, especially for short range applications as in smart cities and self-driving cars, as these higher bands are still available and can provide high data rates.